Nontrivial multi-product commutation relation toward reducing T-count in sequential Pauli-based computation: Theory of multiproduct commutation relation

-In this section, we present the multi-product commutation relation (MCR), a nontrivial commutation rule that enables certain groups of non-commuting multi-Pauli rotation gates to be reordered.
+In this section, we present the multiproduct commutation relation (MCR), a nontrivial commutation rule that enables certain groups of noncommuting multi-Pauli rotation gates to be reordered.
 We also establish the necessary and sufficient conditions for MCR construction and show how MCR enables circuit simplification beyond the reach of local optimization rules.
+Then, we propose a compiler explicitly including optimization passes derived from MCR.